KambaleNdulani/alx-system_engineering-devops/0x00-shell_permissions/README.md

-#!/bin/bash
-this is a non empty readme\n
+this is a non empty red me expaling shell permissions